erdaifuu/transgendr/content/pages/home.md

 ---
-title: Hello, world.
+title: Preface
 date: Last Modified
 permalink: /
+comments: false
 eleventyNavigation:
   key: Hello
   order: 0
-  title: Hello, world.
+  title: Preface
 ---
 You have successfully launched your spacebook.
 If you are new here, you may want to [read the docs](https://spacebook.app/) for tips and tricks on setting up your project.
 Fart Fart.